QUICK ANSWER

 Question 4: The Deed Validity Question

 A grantor signs a deed transferring property to a grantee.
-Two witnesses sign the deed, but the deed is not notarized.
+Two witnesses sign the deed, but the deed is not acknowledged or proved for recording.
 Is the deed valid?

 - A. No, notarization is required for a valid deed in Florida